sainikhith/sainikhith.github.io/_posts/2021-06-09-Finding-Prime-Numbers-With-Python.md

 numbers_to_check.remove(prime)
 ```
 ## solution version 2
-Here is the new function:
+Here is the new function, where we sort the set data before finding the minimum value and removing it from the set:

 ```ruby
 def find_primes_under(primes_limit=20):